From knowledge to solutions

 Main content

-The Medical Faculty focuses on innovation through several paths.
-The largest initiatives are Alrek Health Cluster, the buildingof a new Innovation Center at Haukeland and the Center for Reserach-based Innovation (SFI) in mental health.
-In addition we have running innovation projects across a range of fields.
-The faculty has its own innovation advisor, all departments have innovation leaders, and we have a tight cooperation with VIS (our TTO) and the UiB central Research and Innovation department (FIA).
+The Faculty of Medicine focuses on innovation through several pathways.
+The largest initiatives are Alrek Health Cluster, the medical incubator Eitri and the Center for Reserach-based Innovation in mental health.
+In addition we have ongoing innovation projects across a range of fields.
+The Faculty has its own innovation advisor, all departments have innovation leaders, and we have a tight cooperation with out technology transfer office VIS and UiBs central Research and Innovation department.
 We have several innovative spin-out companies founded and run by our reserachers, but want more.
 We also want closer cooperation and strategic alliances with private industry and public bodies.
 All of this is because we want our reserach to become good solutions that transform society.

 Large Innovation Projects